Elijah Just: Motherwell

 On 9 July 2025, Just signed for Scottish Premiership club Motherwell on a two-year contract for an undisclosed fee.
+In his debut season, he was shortlisted for PFA Scotland's Premiership player of the year.

+Swansea City

+On 22 July 2026, Just signed a three-year contract with EFL Championship club Swansea City.

 International career

-U-17
+Youth

-Just was part of the New Zealand U-17 team that won the 2017 OFC U-17 Championship, qualifying for the U-17 World Cup in India.
+Just was born in New Zealand to a NZ European father (with distant links to Prussia) and an NZ Chinese mother.
+He was part of the New Zealand U-17 team that won the 2017 OFC U-17 Championship, qualifying for the U-17 World Cup in India.
 Just played all three games the U-17 team played at the World Cup and was team captain in the second game against Paraguay.

-U-20

-Just was originally called up to be part of the New Zealand U-20 side to play at the OFC U-19 Championship in Tahiti but withdraw for club commitments with Western Suburbs.
+Just was originally called up to be part of the New Zealand U-20 side to play at the OFC U-19 Championship in Tahiti but withdrew for club commitments with Western Suburbs.
 Even though Just didn't play in the OFC U-19 Championship, the team qualified for the U-20 World Cup in Poland and Just was part of the team that travelled to the tournament.
 He played in 3 games, scoring one goal in their Round of 16 defeat by penalties to Colombia U-20.

-National team
+Senior

 On 15 November 2019, Just made his national team debut for New Zealand in a friendly against Ireland, starting in their 1–3 loss.

 On 25 June 2021, Just was called up to the New Zealand squad for the delayed 2020 Summer Olympics.
 Just scored his first international goal against Fiji in their 4–0 win during the 2022 FIFA World Cup qualifiers in Qatar.

+On 14 May 2026, Just was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 15 June, Just became the first player from New Zealand to score a brace in the FIFA World Cup, when he scored both of New Zealand's goals in their group stage opener against Iran which ended in a 2–2 draw.
+He later scored a consolation goal in a 5–1 defeat to Belgium in New Zealand's final group match.
+With his third goal at a senior FIFA World Cup, Just moved level with Hannah Wilkinson as New Zealand's all-time leading scorer across the men's and women's FIFA World Cups, with three goals each.

+His opening goal against Iran was nominated for the FIFA World Cup Goal of the Tournament award, making him the first New Zealand player to receive the nomination.